robertjahn/mcp-guide/README.md

 ### 1.4.
 Add User making the platform token to the the policy

-Within the account, goto this menu option `Identify & access management --> User Management`
+Within [Account Management](https://myaccount.dynatrace.com/accounts), goto this menu option `Identify & access management --> User Management`

 Edit the user and add them to the group `_MCP`